roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 14. What is the work of text-align property in CSS and what are their values?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>14.
+What is the work of text-align property in CSS and what are their values?</summary>
   <p>

 The text-align property is used to specify the horizontal alignment of the text within its containing element.
 It allows you to control how the text is aligned, whether it's aligned to the left, right, center and justified.